Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 - Notion AI Q&A — querying your own workspace is a legitimate time-saver once your knowledge base is built up

-- Notion Calendar integration — having tasks and calendar in one view cuts down on context switching
+- Notion Calendar integration — having tasks and calendar in one view cuts down on context switching in a meaningful way

 - API and automations — mature enough for real workflows, especially when paired with Zapier or Make